lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 ~~~
 {: #sequence-fixme title="Figure Name FixMe3"}

-In Figure {{sequence-fixme}}, type is an OID that indicates the format of the value of stmt.
+In {{sequence-fixme}}, type is an OID that indicates the format of the value of stmt.

 The Attester MAY populate the hint with the name of a Verifier software package
 which will be capable of parsing the data contained in `EvidenceStatement.stmt`;